bkirwi/decline/doc/src/main/tut/structure.md

 ```

 That gets rid of our final config validation;
-`decline` ensures that the user passes at least one of `--uri` or `--file`,
+`decline` ensures that the user passes either `--uri` or `--input-file`,
 but never both.

-It's often possible to replace ad-hoc validation with better data modelling like this,
+It's often possible to replace ad-hoc validation
+with more precise data modelling like this,
 and it's almost always a good idea when you can:
 it simplifies the code,
 improves the error messages and usage texts that `decline` generates,